IT Jobs Watch, Tracking the IT Job Market

 We operate independently to assure you an impartial outlook.

 The homepage provides tabular summary statistics and by default lists permanent IT jobs ordered by Rank.
-The aggregates cover the 3 month period to the date shown in the page footer.
-The statistics are normally updated everyday.
+The aggregates cover the 3 month period to the day shown in the page footer.
+The statistics are updated daily.

 You can enter comma-separated IT skill and/or job role search terms.
 You can also filter by selecting a category and a location such as South East or London.
 Columns can be sorted ascending and descending by clicking the column headings.

-Each row in the summary statistics links to further detailed statistics and historical trends dating back to 2004.
+Each row in the summary table links to detailed statistics and historical trends dating back to 2004.

 Rank refers to the relative position of a job role or skill in terms of the number of matching unique IT job vacancies seen over a 3 month period.
 Rank is a simple measure of popularity with 1 indicating the most popular.
 The Rank is calculated nationwide and per region, area and town/city.